In Iowa, school shooting prompts Republican prayers, while Trump campaigns by proxy | Politics

 Donald Trump's campaign on Wednesday night held one of the largest events of the Iowa presidential caucuses this January, and the Republican frontrunner was not even there.
 Hundreds of the former president's supporters piled into a convention center in Sioux City, braving bitter temperatures and flurries to hear South Dakota Governor Kristi Noem speak on Trump's behalf.

 Instead, Trump is relying on his allies.
-In addition to Noem, firebrand far-right Representative Marjorie Taylor Greene and Eric Trump, one of the president's sons, are hosting events in the eastern part of the state on Thursday.
+In addition to Noem, firebrand far-right Representative Marjorie Taylor Greene and Eric Trump, one of the president's sons, hosted events in the eastern part of the state on Thursday.
 Ben Carson, Trump's former housing secretary, will host an event next week.

 Trump has opted to attend many of the court proceedings related to his business dealings and his attempts to overturn his presidential loss to Biden.
 He is expected to appear at a federal appeals court hearing next week regarding the scope of his presidential immunity while in office.
 If his voters care he is absent from some of his campaign events in Iowa, they are not letting it show.
 The Noem event was far larger than two DeSantis events in western Iowa on Wednesday, one of which was right down the road.